 After all invoices have been checked, the draft invoices need to be pushed to SageOne.
+Once the invoices have been pushed to SageOne, the invoice will be sent to the customer and you will no longer be able to edit the invoice.
 There are three different ways in which these invoices can be pushed to SageOne.

-For quality control purposes, it is advised that the invoices be pushed to SageOne in different batches by making use of the different “categories” and/or “billing groups” as filter functions.
-Choose the group or category and then click on the “Push Selected to Sage”.
+For quality control purposes, it is advised that the invoices be pushed to SageOne in different batches by making use of the different “labels”, “categories”, “billing groups”, “customer groups” or pushing invoices to SageOne via specific payment methods.

 After clicking on the “Push Selected to Sage” button, you will see the following pop-up screen.
 Click on the “Push Now” button to push the selected invoices to SageOne.